 Interrupting a piece of content partway through might seem counterintuitive.
 But it’s a very effective way of gaining signups, especially if it’s near the top of the page, as this is when the visitor will be most engaged.

 This method is similar to the previous one but a little less intrusive.
 The only difference being that this method is easier for the user to ignore, which is a risk.

 At the bottom of a page

-If a visitor has engaged with your content enough that they read all of it, then a natural progression is to offer them an incentive to consume more.
+If a visitor has engaged with your content enough to read all of it, then a natural progression is to offer them an incentive to consume more.